Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 Week 2, LEARN: Understand the Ideas (Days 8-14)

 Week 2 builds the why.
-If you skip this, you will memorize lines that collapse the first time your opponent deviates.
+If you skip this, you will memorise lines that collapse the first time your opponent plays move order 3 instead of move order 1.

 Core plan per opening